Apollon77/ioBroker.smartmeter/README.md

 ## Changelog
 ### __WORK IN PROGRESS__
-* IMPORTANT: This version requires at least Node.js 12.17+ (excluding non LTS 13.x)
+* IMPORTANT: This version requires at least Node.js 12.17+ (excluding non LTS like 13.x)
+* (Apollon77) Prevent some crash cases

 ### 3.2.1 (2021-05-09)
 * (Apollon77) Optimize for js-controller 3.3